·

 Where should I stay?

-The Bourbon Trail is spread out mostly between the Louisville, Bardstown, and Frankfurt areas with most distilleries nestled within 30 miles of each of these towns.
+The Bourbon Trail is spread out mostly between the Louisville, Bardstown, and Frankfort areas with most distilleries nestled within 30 miles of each of these towns.
 But with just a few days on the trail I recommend staying in Louisville.
-You’ll have easy access to Whiskey Row while also being close to both Bardstown and Frankfurt.
+You’ll have easy access to Whiskey Row while also being close to both Bardstown and Frankfort.

 For more on where to stay on the Bourbon Trail be sure to check out my complete guide